4 ways to be smarter in an age of information overload

 1. Alerts

-No one has the time to read applications all day in hopes to get smarter.
+No one has the time to read all day in hopes to get smarter.
 Just finding the right information in the sea of data takes too long.
-You need relevant information.
-And you need it fast.
+You need relevant information -- and you need it fast.

 The first way to be smarter is to get alerts about relevant information.
-Don't scheduling time to read every application.
+Don't schedule time to read every submission.
 Instead arrange to have all new enhanced recovery schemes within 20 miles of your operation sent to you automatically.
 Or get an alert on all thermal experimental oil sands schemes within 50 miles of Christina Lake.

 Alerts are much cheaper than having your team spend time searching the IAR daily or weekly.
 In fact, you can buy unlimited alerts for less than 10% of the cost of a low level technician.